WeRockTech/DiscussionTopics/CustomTopics/CFGOnesToWatch2016/SophieDundovic.md

 * Sophie, whilst studing at University you originally completed a BA in Mathematics & Social Anthropology.
 How did you become interested in tech having studied subjects that are less conventional for the sector?
 * You've worked in a number of different roles, from a researcher to a risk advisor before founding Tyto and becoming COO of Parasym Health- can you tell us more about these companies and your journey as a founder?
 * You're currently Programmes Coordinator at Oxygen Startups.
 Could you describe your role and the work that Oxygen Startups does?
-* Having worked with many startups, what do you think are the qualities that make a startup successful?
+* Being an alumnus of EF and having worked with many startups over the years, what do you think are the qualities that make a startup successful?